rich-s-d/rust-projects/README.md

 cargo build --release # optimized for release, creates target in target/release

 cargo doc --open # builds docs from the crates used in cargo.toml and displays them locally in your browser.

+cargo new adder --lib # whenever a new library is created, a test module with a test function is automatically generated.

+cargo test # picks up tests annotated with #[test] and runs them.
 ```